Men's Health Champions Training

 It is a pretty straightforward technology for joining meetings online.
 If you haven't used it before, there's more information here including simple instructions and a video.
 You'll need a computer, tablet or smartphone to download the Zoom app onto.
 Your device will need to have a large enough screen to allow you to read slides so laptop or decent-sized tablet recommended.
 We can probably help you set it up if necessary if you let us know.

+Some businesses do not allow access to Zoom.
+Many trainees therefore use their own devices rather than the company's.
 For group bookings, we can also provide the training via Microsoft Teams.

 Ordering via Purchase Order

 If you would rather not order using a payment or credit card, but would prefer to use a Purchase Order, you can find details here.